yasmeendev/hammad/docs/v2.0/user_docs/marketing/managing-content-items.md

 1. The system will display a deletion confirmation ‘Are you sure you want to delete this content item?’- ‘Yes’, ‘No’, ‘Cancel’;
 1. The user selects the ‘Yes’ option and the system will delete the content item.

+!!! warning
-**Important**: Only the Dynamic Content that doesn't belong to a Content publishing can be deleted otherwise the system will display a message informing the user that the associated Content Publishing should be deleted first.
+	You can only delete those dynamic content items that do not belong to published content; otherwise, the system will display a message saying the associated published content should be deleted first.

 ![Fig. Delete Content Item](media/screen-delete-content-item.png)